chrismdp/chrismdp.github.com/_posts/2024-12-06-why-hybrid-jobs-work.md

 ---

-[^both]: I am a mild extravert, so I gain energy both from being with people and from recharging on my own at different times.
-Everyone is different.
-Some will prefer more home working and others will prefer to always be in the office.
-Having a flexible combination of both office and home work will work for most people and situations, but the exact balance will depend on the work, the life stage and the temperament of the people in the team.

 [^safety]: These conversations cannot work unless there is safety in the team first.
 It is unlikely that hybrid working will be successful in a team where people are not able to speak their minds.
 If this is the case then you have bigger problems to solve first.